Computation of conformal invariants: Conformal mapping onto annulus

 To use the MATLAB function \verb|fbie|, the vectors \verb|et|, \verb|etp|, \verb|A|, and \verb|gam| that contain the discretizations of the functions $\eta(t)$, $\eta'(t)$, $A(t)$, and $\gamma(t)$, respectively, will be stored in MATLAB.
 Then we call the function

 to compute the vectors \verb|rho| and \verb|h| which contain the discretizations of the solution of the integral equation $\rho(t)$ and the piecewise constant function $h(t)$, respectively.
-In the numerical experiments in this paper, we set the tolerances of the FMM and the GMRES to be $0.5\times 10^{-15}$ and $10^{-14}$ by choosing $\mathtt{iprec}=5$ and $\mathtt{gmrestol}=10^{-14}$, respectively.
-We use the GMRES without restart by choosing $\mathtt{restart}=[\,]$.
-The maximum number of iterations for GMRES is chosen to be $\mathtt{maxit}=100$.

-Choosing the value of $n$ depends on the geometry of the domain $G$.
-If the domain $G$ has a simple geometry and smooth boundary, we can obtain accurate numerical results by choosing moderate values of $n$.
-If the domain $G$ has a complex geometry such that its boundary has corners or its boundary components are close to each other, it is required to choose a sufficiently large value of $n$ to obtain accurate results.
+In the numerical experiments in this paper, we set the tolerances of the FMM and the GMRES method to be $0.5\times 10^{-14}$ and $10^{-14}$ by choosing $\mathtt{iprec}=5$ and $\mathtt{gmrestol}=10^{-14}$, respectively.
+We use the GMRES method without restart by choosing $\mathtt{restart}=[\,]$ and with the maximum number of iterations $\mathtt{maxit}=100$.
+The choice of the value of $n$ depends on the geometry of the domain $G$.
+If $G$ has a simple geometry and smooth boundary, we can obtain accurate numerical results by choosing moderate values of $n$.
+If $G$ has a complex geometry, for example if its boundary has corners or its boundary components are close to each other, it is required to choose a sufficiently large value of $n$ to obtain accurate results.
 For domains with corners, we choose $n$ as a multiple of the number of corners.
+Once the discretizations of the two functions $\rho(t)$ and $h(t)$ are computed, we use to find approximations to the boundary values of the function $f(z)$.
+Then approximations to the values of the function $f(z)$ for any vector of points \verb|z| in $G$ can be obtained using the Cauchy integral formula.
+Numerically we carry out this computation by applying the MATLAB function \verb|fcau|~\cite{Nas-ETNA} by calling